theReuben/LearningCpp/README.md

 * use of further standard functions, such as `std::copy()`

 ### Overloading
-I extended the overloading example in the video to include templates, this allows `int, double, float` to be passed, by implementing a third overloading method, which allowed the parameters for the two variable version to take parameters of different types.
+I extended the overloading example in the video to include templates, this allows `int, double, float` to be passed, by implementing a third overloading method, which allowed the parameters for the two variable version to take parameters of different types, `template<typename S, typename T>`.

 I am currently working on implementing a check for the data type being passed, so it can handle the exception where the multiply operation cannot be performed on the variable, such as with a vector.